telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/html5-asp.net-web-forms-report-viewer/how-to-use-html5-asp.net-web-forms-report-viewer-with-report-server.md

 ## Configuring the HTML5 WebForms Report Viewer to work with Report Server using Item Templates

-The VS item template will integrate HTML5 WebForms Report Viewer in an .aspx page           and will connect to the             [Telerik Report Server](https://docs.telerik.com/report-server/introduction)             to process and render reports.
+The VS item template will integrate HTML5 WebForms Report Viewer in an.aspx page           and will connect to the             [Telerik Report Server](https://docs.telerik.com/report-server/introduction)             to process and render reports.
 The following describes what steps you should perform in order to add it in your application:

-* To start the item template wizard, in __Solution Explorer__ , select the target project.
-On the               __Project menu__ , click __Add -> New Item__ .
+* To start the item template wizard, in __Solution Explorer__, select the target project.
+On the               __Project menu__, click __Add -> New Item__.
 In the                [Add New Item](https://msdn.microsoft.com/en-us/library/w0572c5b%28v=vs.100%29.aspx)                dialog box, navigate to the __Web__  category.
 Select __Telerik Web Forms Report Viewer Form__  item.

 * You will be prompted to accept building the project.
 Click 'OK'.